Monkey and Coconuts, the evergreen math puzzle and easy solutions

 In a division of two integers, effectively we count number of times $b$ occurs in $a$.
 Naturally, in a division ALL occurrences of $b$ are taken out of $a$ and that's why the remainder $r$ must always be less than $b$.
 If remainder is 0, we say, $b$ divides $a$ fully leaving no remainder and so is a factor of $a$.

-Briefly this is what happens in a division of two integers.
+Briefly, this is what happens in a division of two integers.

 This much math is to be absorbed to understand the solution.
-It can't be helped—after all, monkey and the coconuts is declared to be one of the least number of times unsolved puzzles!
+It can't be helped—after all, monkey and the coconuts is declared to be one of the least number of times solved puzzles!
 Isn't it?

 Let's now get going with the solution.

-Solution Stage 1: Problem analysis and broad definition
+Monkey and coconut problem: Solution Stage 1: Problem analysis and broad definition

 Technique of any problem solving is to get to the heart of the problem, shedding all details that are not necessary for the solution.